-Starting July 1, 2023, standard Universal Analytics (UA) properties will stop processing new hits.
-This will align with Google’s plan to sunset UA and replace it with its next-generation measurement tool, Google Analytics 4 (GA4).
+On July 1, 2023, Google sunsetted Universal Analytics (UA) and replaced it with its next-generation measurement tool, Google Analytics 4 (GA4).
+That means that standard UA properties have stopped processing new hits.

 You’ve probably heard that the GA4 is the future of analytics, and session-based analytics is a thing of the past.